Is your business as profitable as you want it to be? And what is the best way to assess whether it is as profitable as it should be?

 Philip’s 30 year career includes the acquisition or sale of 33 companies (and counting) and an IPO on the New York Stock Exchange.
-He helps put the structure and tools in place so the financial side of your business is strong and provides the insights you need to make money, improve cash flow, and grow your business successfully.

 This book provides a straightforward, easy-to-understand guide to one of the most powerful financial tools in business: a reliable financial forecast.
 It will transform the financial future of your company and help you make better, faster, smarter financial decisions.

 Too many entrepreneurs and CEOs today are feeling more like passengers than drivers in their business.
 They’re staring at their rearview mirror as they bounce along in the passenger seat.
 Their company is careening along on the highway of business as they wonder and worry about where their business might end up financially.

 A reliable financial forecast solves this problem by providing a clear view through the financial windshield of your business.
 It creates the visibility and clarity you need to drive your company toward a bigger and brighter financial future.

 What if you had answers to questions like: